|Additional Images | Click to Zoom

 Billy Cook Mule Ranch Saddle 2285

-Built to mimic the popular Arbuckle Wade Ranch Saddle, this little brother (2285) has all the style and features our horse owners enjoy, now on a mule tree.
+Built to mimic the popular Arbuckle Wade Ranch Saddle, this little brother (2285) has all the style and features our horse owners enjoy.

 The 7/8 flat plate double rigging is perfect for uneven terrain.
 The flat plate rigging removes some of the bulk under the fenders and jockey without sacrificing strength and performance.
 Unlike the Arbuckle Wade, this mule version comes with a rear crupper ring.